yff-001/atmega328-digital-oscilloscope/README.md

 ### User Interface
 Software running on PC is written is Python.
 UI features are built with Tkinter and Pygame libararies for Python.
 Tinkter offers many UI features commonly found in Windows interfaces.
 Pygame is quite robust in animating data on 2D surfaces.
 Data transmission from MCU is handled by Pyserial.

+### Communication Protocol
+I chose UART as the communication protocol between the microcontroller and pc since Arduino Nano already has UART-USB bridge.

 ## PCB